How do we support children in Africa?

 Redearth Education seeks to empower local teachers in Uganda, who are committed to working with local government, to improve education standards and learning outcomes for all children by providing teachers with training and supporting and recognising teacher’s achievements.
 In 2019, Lessons for Life will fund Redearth’s programme in Masindi, Uganda which is focused on improving practice in literacy and numeracy, underpinned by the development of good practice in teaching and learning methodology.

 Uyisenga N'Manzi is a child-focused organisation established post-genocide to support orphaned and homeless children to obtain an education.
 They do this by providing social services, education and income-generating opportunities.
 We started working with UNM in 2012, and our work continues to this day.
-In 2019, Lessons for Life are funding UNM to directly support students across all education levels.
+In 2019, Lessons for Life are funding UNM to directly support students across all education levels through provision of school fees, materials and counselling sessions.